cse110-sp23-group14/group14-super-linter-tester/specs/pitch/pitch.md

 * Real time chat hard to implement
 * There is a risk that users may become overly reliant on the app's predictions or interpretations and develop unrealistic expectations or false hope.
 * Privacy and data concerns
-    * protecting users personal information
+    * protecting users' personal information
     * protecting the result of the users
-* Negative experience that users might thought answers not accurate or misleading
+* Negative experience if users find answers to be inaccurate or misleading
-* may cause some mental health problems(?)
+* may cause some mental health problems based on unfulfilled expectations
 * Developing accurate and insightful interpretations for the app's divination features can be challenging
 *  We cannot get astrology wrong, because it will be obvious (if Mercury is not actually in retrograde but we say it is, it will offend astrology believers)